 This certificate will prepare teachers for teaching college-level courses prescribed by the Higher Learning Commission (18 credits), and includes four, 4-credit 500-level courses and a 2-credit capstone where teachers design lesson plans and student projects gained from the courses for inclusion in their own History curriculum.
 The graduate courses can be taken on the Mankato campus or online.

-Our upcoming schedule of online and evening courses includes:
+Our schedule of online and evening courses includes:

-To see the department's full list of Fall 2017 offerings, visit the university course schedule.
+To see the department's full list of current course offerings, visit the university course schedule.

 How to Apply

 To apply, prospective students should submit the online application via the College of Graduate Studies.
 Applications should include a copy of the student's transcript.